AeroPress Vs French Press | Which’s Better?

 French press coffee is known for its bold and rich flavor although you do require some brewing expertise otherwise you will end up with a muddy cup of coffee.

-Unlike other coffee makers, French Press only uses paper filters (you can also use paper filters in the french press though).
-These metal filters let most of the coffee oils pass through and give the coffee a unique and stronger mouthfeel.
+Unlike other coffee makers, French Press only uses metal filters.
+These filters let most of the coffee oils pass through and give the coffee a unique and stronger mouthfeel.

 • French Press makes a rich cup of coffee with a stronger mouthfeel and is full of coffee oils (As there are no paper filters involved).